 Since 1945, the UK economy has grown by an average of 2.5% a year.
 Most economists would argue that, on average, the UK’s productive capacity can increase by around 2.5% a year.
 This is known as the ‘trend rate of growth’ or ‘underlying trend rate’.

-Note, even when the government tried supply side polices, they usually failed to shift this long run trend rate. (e.g. supply side policies of 1980s, did little to alter the long run trend rate)
+Note, even when the government tried supply-side policies, they usually failed to shift this long-run trend rate. (e.g. supply-side policies of the 1980s, did little to alter the long-run trend rate)

 Growth in productive capacity (AS) occurs because of:

-- Improved management techniques which enable more skilled workforce.
+- Improved management techniques which enable a more skilled workforce.

 - Improved education and training by both private sector and public sector